isaacjeffersonlee/maths-python-solvers/README.md

-# Intro
-Some nifty little python programs to automate some long computations.

 # Matrix Solver
+### Author: Isaac Lee

 ### Summary
-Advanced matrix calculator, with the following features:
+Advanced matrix (and other things) solver, with the following features:

-Available Operations:
 Mode No.    | Mode
 ------------| -------------
 1           | Multiply Matrices